Sighillrob/CloudEngine/README.md

 Installation
 ===============

-Create a virtualenv namespace and activate it.
+It is recommended that you create a virtualenv namespace and activate it before installing CloudEngine and its dependencies.

 	virtualenv myenv
 	cd myenv
 	source bin/activate

 You can install CloudEngine using pip.
-You can also grab the source distributions as well as windows and mac installers from the
+You can also grab the source distributions from the [project homepage][projectpage].
-[project homepage][projectpage].
-On Windows, CloudEngine will be installed without support for gevent-socketio and gunicorn (i.e. you can't test push notifications and related features).

 	pip install cloudengine